A model reduction method based on nonlinear optimization for multiscale stochastic optimal control problems: -optimal reduced-order modeling

 Bring in $\widehat{y}(\mu)=\mathbf{C}(\mu)\mathbf{A}^{-1}(\mu)\mathbf{B}(\mu)$ and $\widehat{x}_d(\mu)=\mathbf{A}^{-1}(\mu)\mathbf{C}(\mu)$, we get the conclusion in the Theorem \ref{gradient_the}. \end{proof}

-Obviously, the gradients obtained by the Theorem \ref{gradient_the} do not need to access the full-order matrices $M_i$, $K^q$, $\widehat{U}_p$ and $C_k$ or full-order state $x(\mu)$, but is directly calculated from the output $y(\mu)$ of the FOM.
-Through data-driven access to these gradient evaluations, we can design various optimization algorithms to build $\mathcal{L}_2$-optimal DDROM for different situations, and the algorithm only needs to access the output $y(\mu)$ of the FOM.
-We will discuss the details of the algorithm in the next section.
+The gradients derived in Theorem \ref{gradient_the} do not require access to the full-order matrices $M_i$, $K^q$, $\widehat{U}_p$, and $C_k$, nor the full-order state $x(\mu)$; instead, they are computed directly from the output $y(\mu)$ of the FOM.
+Through data-driven access to these gradient evaluations, we can design various optimization algorithms to build $\mathcal{L}_2$-optimal DDROM for different situations, which only relys on the output $y(\mu)$.
+We will discuss the detail of the algorithm in the next section.